-Most of the Council's assets were constructed from government grants often provided and accepted without consideration of ongoing operations, maintenance and replacement needs.
+Most of the Council's stormwater drainage network was constructed from government grants often provided and accepted without consideration of ongoing operations, maintenance and replacement needs.

-Many of these assets are approaching the later years of their life and require replacement, services from the assets are decreasing and maintenance costs are increasing.
+When these assets are approaching the later years of their life and require replacement, services from the assets will be decreasing and maintenance costs will increase.

-Councils' present funding levels are insufficient to continue to provide existing services at current levels in the medium term however the maintenance of the assets has been neglected with the result of not meeting life expectancies.
+Councils' present funding levels are sufficient to continue to provide existing services at current levels in the short to medium term.